Where can I find my award letter in the DUCK?

 If I withdraw, will it affect my financial aid?

 It can.
 Students who withdraw may be required to repay to the federal program the amount of unearned financial aid funds disbursed to them based upon their withdrawal date.
 If you owe funds, you will be billed by the Bursar’s Office approximately 4 to 6 weeks after you withdraw.
-Also, withdrawals can affect your future financial aid eligibility.
-You must have a 67% completion rate for all attempted courses.
+Also, withdrawals can affect your future financial aid eligibility due to your completion ratio.
 For more information, see the Frequently Asked Questions regarding Withdrawals.

 How do I access the book money on my LakerCard?